 So, why wouldn’t you take the 3 minutes it takes to give your bike the best chances for survival?

-** NOTE: the city does not manage any bike registration database.
-You will be registering with our private partners Project 529 or Bike Index.
-Project 529 even has a user-friendly app that makes it even easier to register! **
+NOTE: the city does not manage any bike registration database.
+You will be registering with the largest national bike registry, Project 529.
+They are our official partner in Portland.
+Project 529 even has a user-friendly app that makes it even easier to register!

 What happens to my personal information once I register?

 Police do not manage any of your personal information.
-We simply access your information through our public registry partners (Project 529 and Bike Index) to identify bike owners.
-This is a HUGELY successful model and has returned numerous bikes to owners!
-We believe these guys are the best in the nation at bike registration!
+We simply access your information through our public registry partner Project 529.
+This model is very successful and has returned numerous bikes to owners!

 Where is the serial number on my bike?